EsEz1/Help-Application/README.md

 # Help-Application
-Help Application is used for helping students in studying that it collects all tools that the students use in one place.
-Application Contain: Calculator, Notepad, Browsing, Paint, Important Links Like Social, Programming Education Links, and Programming Education Channels
+An implementation of Help Application, it helps the students in studying that collects all tools the students use in one place